Overview

 Given that a 1 and 1 opening can be ambiguous, the relay double can be extended to auctions such as:

-Responder has shown a suit and the opponents have pushed to the 3 level.
+Responder has shown a suit and the opponents have raised it to the 3 level.
 Given that 1 (and less so 1D) are quite vague we can treat opener as having not bid.

 Responsive Doubles Style